asuka431/fujicoin-22.0/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Fujicoin.
+This directory contains data-driven tests for various aspects of Baricoin.

 License
 --------